Table of Contents

 Because links are beneficial for both visitors and law firm business owners, here are are some simple ways to start placing more internal links on law firm websites:

-Include Lots of Excellent Content
+Include Tons and Tons of Excellent Content

 You may already be writing quality content for your law firm website, and adding value with a blog.
 If not, this is a great time to start, because a website rich in valuable content with a web of internal links brings in more traffic and hovers higher in search engine rankings.
 Decide what your most important content is, and focus on adding internal links to these pages.